 What's the advantages of listening programmes to you?

-Apart from the obvious one of offering better hearing in differing situations there are other advantages.
-For instance, your hearing healthcare professional can make adjustments for just one situation in isolation without making global changes to how the hearing aids work.
-This means that they can target changes to help you hear better in the situation you are having a problem with, without affecting the working of the hearing aids in other situations where you are doing fine.
+Apart from the obvious one of offering better hearing in differing situations, there are other advantages.
+For instance, your hearing healthcare professional can make adjustments for just one location in isolation without making global changes to how the hearing aids work.
+This means that they can target changes to help you hear better in the situation you are having a problem with, without affecting the working of the hearing aids in other conditions where you are doing fine.
 In essence, the more programmes, the better the customisation of the hearing aid for you.

-For a real world instance you leave the house in the morning with the children in the back of the car, so you change the listening programme to the one that focuses to the back so you can hear them clearly, all though in fairness after you did it, you wish you hadn't!.
-After dropping them off you have to meet your friend in the coffee shop, the shop is busy so you use the programme that has been set up for noisy environments so you can hear her clearly.
-You are really glad you did because she has some great news to share with you and you can hear it clearly.
+For a real-world instance, you leave the house in the morning with the children in the back of the car, so you change the listening programme to the one that focuses to behind so you can hear them clearly, all though in fairness after you did it, you wish you hadn't!.
+After dropping them off you have to meet your friend in the coffee shop, the shop is busy so you use the programme that has been set up for noisy environments so you can hear her.
+You are happy you did because she has some great news to share with you and you can listen to it.
 That is the benefit of listening programmes.

 What are automatic programmes in hearing aids